Are You Struggling With Bad Behavior in Your Child?

 Think with me.

-Parenting experts are encouraging parents to give bear hugs as a reward to someone who just power kicked an adult.
+Parenting experts are encouraging parents to give bear hugs to reward someone who just power kicked an adult.

 Singing lullabies and rocking a toddler who just smacked his mother in the face is highly encouraged.